yunchancho/nemoflake/README.md

-## Card Theme Application
+## Nemo Flake
+Nemo Flake is an application which lets small content object be placed as card or floating style layout.
-Card Theme app provides different look & feels to users just by changing json configuration.
+Using this, you can provide different look & feels to users just by changing json configuration.
+This project has been started by forking https://github.com/nemoux/nemocard

-This app will be aim to support customizable card interaction and animation.
+This app aims to support customizable layout, interaction and animation.

-This app consists of components using awesome library like react, redux, styled-components.
+This app consists of components using awesome library like the followings.
+So you can use this project as entry point of learning them.

+ - react
+ - redux
+ - styled-components
+ - react-dnd

 This app is under the heavy development.
 We welcome you to develop this app.

-### npm commands
+### running on browser
 You can simply launch this app on your web browser by the following.

-$ npm install (for preparation)

-$ npm start (for development)
+$ npm start

-$ npm test (for verifying features)

 $ npm run build (for production)

 ### running on electron